YoeDistro/yoe-distro/README.md

 This mechanism is very useful for packages that are only needed occasionally during development (gdb, screen, strace, iperf, etc).

+### updating the submodules to the latest

+Assuming you have a recent version of git, you can make use of the branch values specified in .gitmodules to update each submodule branch to the HEAD of the specified branch:

+git submodule update --remote

 License
 -------